pingcap/metering_sdk/README.md

         log.Fatalf("Failed to create storage provider: %v", err) }

-    // Use with writers/readers
-    cfg := config.DefaultConfig()
+    // Create MeteringWriter with SharedPoolID from config cfg := config.DefaultConfig()
-    writer := metawriter.NewMetaWriter(provider, cfg)
+    writer := meteringwriter.NewMeteringWriterFromConfig(provider, cfg, meteringCfg)
     defer writer.Close()

-    // Write metadata with shared pool ID ctx := context.Background()
+    // The SharedPoolID is automatically applied to all writes ctx := context.Background()
     sharedPoolID := meteringCfg.GetSharedPoolID()

-    // ... use sharedPoolID in your logic fmt.Printf("Using shared pool ID: %s\n", sharedPoolID)
+    fmt.Printf("Using shared pool ID: %s\n", sharedPoolID)

-}
+    // All metering data will be written with the configured SharedPoolID }
 ```